Indicators

 Research Impact

-The number of citations of a particular academic article within a specific time frame is a commonly accepted indicator of that article’s impact.
-This ranking system considers both the long-term and short-term impact of particular research and seeks to provide a fairer representation of a university’s research impact regardless of its size or number of faculty.
-Thus, this ranking system measures research impact by the number of citations in the last 11 years, the number of citations in the last 2 years, and the average number of citations in the last 11 years.
+NTU Ranking system considers both the long-term and short-term impact of particular research and seeks to provide a fairer representation of a university’s research impact regardless of its size or full-time equivalent academic staff.
+Thus, this ranking system measures research impact by the number of citations gained in the last 11 years, the number of citations gained in the last 2 years, and the average number of citations gained in the last 11 years.
+The first two indicators are calculated based on the search results gained from SCIE and SSCI of WoS, and the average number of citations is the number of citations in the last 11 years divided by the number of articles in the last 11 years.

 Research Excellence

-This ranking system assesses each university’s research excellence by the following indicators: the h-index of the last 2 years, the number of Highly Cited Papers from ESI, and the number of articles in high-impact journals in the current year. “h-index of the last 2 years” measures both the quantity and quality of a university’s research via the use of the 2021-2022 SCI and SSCI data.
-Employing Hirsch’s (2005) concept of h-index, a university has index h if h of its Np papers in the last two years have at least h citations each and the other (Np–h) papers have ≦h citations each.
+This ranking system assesses each university’s research excellence by the following indicators: the h-index of the last 2 years, the number of Highly Cited Papers from ESI, and the number of articles in high-impact journals in the current year. “h-index of the last 2 years” measures both the quantity and quality of a university’s research.
+It reflects the number of papers that have been cited at least as many times as the h-index value (Hisrch, 2005) in 2022-2023 SCI and SSCI data.
+“Number of Highly Cited Papers” utilizes data from ESI, which includes statistics of “Highly Cited Papers” from 2022 to 2023.
+ESI defines Highly Cited Papers, the top 1% of the most cited papers in the last 11 years.
+“Number of articles in high-impact journals in the current year” employs data from JCR, which supplies the impact factor of each journal in its subject field.

 References